Partons as unique ground states of quantum Hall parent Hamiltonians: The case of Fibonacci anyons: Projection onto four LLs

 \section{Projection onto four LLs}

-Using the states defined in Eq.~\eqref{defofstate} in the subspace of four LLs such that $0\leq n_\i \leq 3$ for $\i=1,2$, we find a forty dimensional basis.
+Using the states defined in Eq.~\eqref{defofstate} in the subspace of four LLs such that $0\leq n_\i \leq 3$ for $\i=1,2$, we find a forty dimensional basis ($n_1+n_2=n_c+n_r$).
+This basis is not an eigenbasis of relative angular momentum $L_r$.
 In Table \ref{tableQN}, we present the set of numbers $\{n_1, n_2, m\}$ used to construct each basis state $\ket{I}_F$.
-We express these states (in which subscript $F$ is dropped for brevity) in terms of $|n_c,n_r,2j-m,m\rangle$, \begingroup \allowdisplaybreaks
+We express these states (in which subscript $F$ is dropped for brevity) in terms of $|n_c,n_r,2j-m,m\rangle$ (see Section \ref{2fermion}),